M Winkworth PLC Corporate governance and current constitutional documents

 Directors must commit the time necessary to fulfill their roles.

 The Company is controlled by the Board of Directors.
-Simon Agace, the Non-executive Chairman, is responsible for the running of the Board and Dominic Agace, the CEO, has executive responsibility for running the business and implementing the strategy.
+Simon Agace, the Non-executive Chair, is responsible for the running of the Board and Dominic Agace, the CEO, has executive responsibility for running the business and implementing the strategy.

 All Directors receive regular and timely information on the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 All Directors have direct access to the advice and services of the Company Secretary and, if necessary, are able to take independent professional advice on the furtherance of their duties at the Company’s expense.

 The Board is supported by the Audit and Remuneration Committees.
-Given the relatively small size of the Board, this as a whole fulfils the responsibilities of a Nominations Committee with the chairman and CEO leading on the board nomination and appointment process.
+Given the relatively small size of the Board, this as a whole fulfils the responsibilities of a Nominations Committee with the Chair and CEO leading on the board nomination and appointment process.

 The Board has a Schedule of Matters Reserved to it which, together with the Committee Terms of Reference, are available from the Company Secretary on request.